haakonleg/go-e2ee-chat-engine/README.md

 - Prevent users from sending empty messages (@barskern)
 - ~~Prevent users from registering a user with a empty username++~~ (@barskern)
 - Add validation of messages on the server side
+- The server code is probably not thread-safe (ConnectedClients map in server.go), we need to redisign the way we access the clients and currently connected users.
+Probably need to find a way to not have to use mutexes directly, but create some kind of abstraction to access the connected clients.